 Lastly, cortisol (a hormone released from our adrenal organs when under stress) plays a monumental role in bone development.
 Chronic stress and elevated cortisol leads to an increased rate of bone turnover, impaired absorption of calcium and inhibition of sex hormones!12 This is evident by the increased incidence of osteoporosis and fractures in those with Cushing’s syndrome (a disease of consistent excess cortisol output).
 What is more concerning is that even if cortisol is within a normal range in women as young as age 19-35, a negative association between cortisol and BMD has been observed.12 Overall, this highlights the importance of regular stress management and stress coping techniques throughout life.

-Inadequate Sleep: In our previous issue of Advances (Stress Part II), we detailed the importance of sleep and briefly mentioned its impact on healthy bones.
+Inadequate Sleep: In Sleep Disturbance: The Silent Killer, we detailed the importance of sleep and briefly mentioned its impact on healthy bones.
 Numerous studies have demonstrated that irregular sleep patterns may have detrimental impacts on bone health.
-One study in over 600 Chinese women found that shorter sleep duration was associated with decreased total BMD in those over the age of 45.13 Specifically, significant impairments in bone health were seen in those women sleeping less than 6 hours per night.
+One study in over 600 Chinese women found that shorter sleep duration was associated with decreased total BMD in those over the age of 45.13 Specifically, significant impairments in bone health were seen in those women sleeping less than six hours per night.
 The corresponding decreased BMD in those with less sleep is most likely due to the resultant elevations in cortisol during the daytime.13 In other words, stress can cause sleep deprivation and sleep deprivation can cause stress.
-This forms a vicious cycle of elevated cortisol that suppresses bone marrow cell production and triggers osteoclasts.13 Increased inflammation via activation of proinflammatory cells is a compounding problem that develops as a result of sleep deprivation.14 To prevent this destructive process, it’s imperative to get 7-8 hours of sleep per night on a consistent basis!
+This forms a vicious cycle of elevated cortisol that suppresses bone marrow cell production and triggers osteoclasts.13 Increased inflammation via activation of proinflammatory cells is a compounding problem that develops as a result of sleep deprivation.14 To prevent this destructive process, it’s imperative to get seven to eight hours of sleep per night on a consistent basis.

 Lack of Exercise: exercise has long been known to contribute to strong bones by inducing a strain on the tissue.
 As the bone is stressed, mechanoreceptors and hormones are activated to induce osteoblastic activity (leading to modeling and remodeling).
 Quite simply, if we challenge our bones on an ongoing basis, they must adapt and grow in order to keep up with the ongoing demand!15 This is why lack of exercise, in adolescence and adulthood, is such a huge risk factor for osteoporosis: no challenge leads to no reward.